 6. Switch to a Different WiFi Channel

-Just like lines on the highway, there are multiple WiFi channels on which a WiFi router can broadcast.
+Just like lanes on the highway, there are multiple WiFi channels on which a WiFi router can broadcast.
 Even though most countries have six non-overlapping channels (1, 6, 11, and 14), many users leave their router set on the default channel, which is usually either Channel 1 or Channel 6.
 This results in a WiFi traffic jam as too many packets are trying to drive on the same line.
 The solution is simple: find out which channel is occupied the least and switch to it.
-This can be done with the help of NetSpot, a professional and easy-to-use WiFi analysis and surveillance tool.
+This can be done with the help of NetSpot, a professional and easy-to-use WiFi analysis

 7. Control Bandwidth-Hungry Applications and Clients